 BASIC RETIREMENT PLAN Overview: This is the university's retirement program for faculty and staff; it provides a matching contribution.
-Eligibility: All regular faculty and staff members and LEO II, III, IV with at least a 1% appointment, with university funding for a minimum of four continuous months.
-LEO Lecturers I and Supplemental Instructional Staff (Adjunct, Visitin Clinical I titles) with a 50% appointment or greater, with university fun four continuous months or longer.
+Eligibility: All regular faculty and staff members and LEO I, II, III, IV and LEO Intermittent with at least a 1% appointment, with university funding for a minimum of four continuous months.
+Supplemental Instructional (LEO Adjunct, Adjunct, Visiting I/II, Clinical I titles) with a 50% appointment or greater, with university funding for four continuous months or longer.
 House Officers, Research Fellows, Professional Specialists, temporary hourly staff, Graduate Student (Staff Assistant, Research Assistant, Instructor) and emeritus titles are not eligible for this plan.
-Contributions: • You: 5% of your earned, pre-tax U-M salary.
+Contributions: You: 5% of your earned, pre-tax U-M salary.
 U-M: 10% contribution of your earned, pre-tax U-M salary.
 Individuals must complete a waiting period of 12 consecutive months of eligible service in order to become eligible to receive the 10% university contribution to the Basic Retirement Plan.